apriltuesday/eva-opentargets/docs/generate-evidence-strings.md

 The files are uploaded to the FTP, where ZOOMA will pick it up.
 At this stage, you only need to upload the **clinvar_xrefs** dataset (the *eva_clinvar* dataset is updated in the process of the manual curation).

-To make changes to the FTP, you will need to log in to the cluster using your **personal account** and then run `become <FTP administrative user> /bin/bash`.
-(Please see [this document](https://www.ebi.ac.uk/seqdb/confluence/display/VAR/Simplified+EVA+FTP+SOP) for details on the FTP administrative user.)
+To make changes to the FTP, you will need to log in to the cluster using your **personal account** and then run `become eva_etl`.
 After you do this, the environment will be wiped clean, so you will need to set the `BATCH_ROOT` variable again.

 ```bash
 # EXECUTE UNDER FTP ADMINISTRATIVE USER